Blood of the Dragon (film)

-Blood of the Dragon, also known as The Desperate Chase, is a 1971 wuxia film starring Jimmy Wang.
-The film is a Hong Kong-Taiwanese co-production.
+Blood of the Dragon, also known as The Desperate Chase, is a 1971 Hong Kong–Taiwanese wuxia film starring Jimmy Wang.

 Plot

 Chinese rebels attempt to oust Mongol forces that have conquered the land.
 A dying rebel entrusts a street urchin with delivering a secret message to a prince.
 A lone warrior, White Dragon, helps the street urchin deliver the message.